 comply with the United States Constitution and the federal Voting Rights Act, 42 U.S.C.
 1971, et seq.

-be drawn to achieve substantial population equality among districts with deviations for state House of Representatives and Senate districts allowable to achieve compliance with nondiscriminatory criteria.
+be drawn to achieve substantial population equality among districts with deviations for state House of Representatives and Senate districts allowable up to +/- 5 % to achieve compliance with nondiscriminatory criteria, such as avoiding split precincts.

 be geographically contiguous.
 (Contiguity by water is acceptable to link territory within a district provided that there is a reasonable opportunity to access all parts of the district and the linkage is designed to meet the other criteria stated herein.
 Point-to-point contiguity is acceptable so long as adjacent districts do not use the same vertex as points of transversal.)